potmat/homebridge-google-nest-sdm/README.md

 # HomeKit Secure Video

 This plugin does support HKSV.
-Before creating and issue that HKSV isn't working for you, please take note of how HKSV works:
+Before creating an issue that HKSV isn't working for you, please take note of how HKSV works:

 1) The SDM API reports motion for a camera.
 2) This plugin reports a motion event to Homebridge.